MajidNamnabat/Expert_MACross/README.md

 # Expert_MACross
-MQL4 Expert according to moving average distances and money management advanced algorithms
+MQL4 Expert according to simple the moving averages distance algorithm but with money management advanced algorithms.